 As for what to expect when betting the Juvenile, over the past 10 years the winner’s odds have averaged around 8-1, but that number is greatly skewed by the 30-1 upset win of Vale of York in 2009, in a race where the 2-1 favorite had to overcome all kinds of traffic trouble to rally from tenth place, just missing the win by a head.
 Had that result been reversed, that 10-year average of winner’s odds would have been closer to 5-1, with four favorites taking the race.

-Taking an even longer view, 11 – or more than 1/3 of the Juvenile winners since 1984 – were the favorite to win the race, while seven winners were in double digit odds.
+Taking an even longer view, 11 – or more than 1/3 of the Juvenile winners since 1984 – were the favorite to win the race, while Good Magic joins seven other winners that were in double digit odds.